autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

 #### Yield decision

 The module makes a decision to yield only when the pedestrian traffic light is **GREEN** or **UNKNOWN**.
-Calculating the collision point, the decision is based on the following variables.
+The decision is based on the following variables, along with the calculation of the collision point.

-- TTC: Time-To-Collision which is the time for the **ego** to reach the virtual collision point.
+- Time-To-Collision (TTC): The time for the **ego** to reach the virtual collision point.
-- TTV: Time-To-Vehicle which is the time for the **object** to reach the virtual collision point.
+- Time-To-Vehicle (TTV): The time for the **object** to reach the virtual collision point.

-Depending on the relative relationship between TTC and TTV, the ego's behavior at crosswalks can be classified into three categories based on [1]
+We classify ego behavior at crosswalks into three categories according to the relative relationship between TTC and TTV [1].

 - A. **TTC >> TTV**: The object has enough time to cross before the ego.
   - No stop planning.